apache/arrow/docs/source/cpp/gdb.rst

 object file or library that is involved in a debugging session.
 You will need
 to:

-1. Find out what the *auto-load* location(s) is/are for your GDB install.
+1. Find out what the *auto-load* locations are for your GDB install.
    This can be determined using ``show`` subcommands on the GDB prompt;
    the answer will depend on the operating system.